To The Members of Mideast Integrated Steel Limited Report on the audit of standalone Financial Statements Qualified Opinion

 Qualifications in the Audit Report

-4) Physical copies of deposits have not been provided to us by the company.
+3) Physical copies of deposits have not been provided to us by the company.
 Hence, we cannot comment upon the genuineness of the deposits.
 We have found that few Fixed deposits are in the name of Individuals but the same are recorded in the assets of the company.
-Balance confirmation from bank received from company.
+Further, we have not received direct bank confirmations from the Banks for the current accounts and fixed deposits and interest on fixed deposits.
+However, the company has provided us duly certified bank statements in majority of the cases except mentioned below: -

-10) The company has Tax & Regulatory due payable amounting to Rs.
-72.46 crores as on 31st March, 2024.Out of total dues Rs.
-72.39 Cr is disputed Dues as per the Management Representation letter given by the Company.
-Disputed dues are in respect of Central Excise, Service Tax, Sales Tax, VAT, Welfare Cess, Work Contract Tax, Income Tax, Entry Tax, Professional Tax, TDS, TCS District Mineral Fund, National Mineral Fund Employee State Insurance, Provident Fund, Royalty, Exgratia, User Fee & GST have not been deposited with appropriate authorities.
+4) The company has Tax & Regulatory due payable amounting to Rs.
+71.83 crores as on 31st March, 2025.Out of total dues Rs.
+71.34 Cr is disputed Dues as per the Management Representation letter given by the Company.
+Disputed dues are in respect of Central Excise, Service Tax, Sales Tax, VAT, Welfare Cess, Work Contract Tax, Professional Tax, TDS, TCS District Mineral Fund, National Mineral Fund, Provident Fund, Royalty, User Fee & GST have not been deposited with appropriate authorities.

-Further The Goods & Service Tax (GST) returns have not been filed by the Company since November 2020 and GST of Delhi (ISD Return) and Odissa also got suspended during the year by the department.
-OKAY
+Further The Goods & Service Tax (GST) returns have not been filed by the Company since November 2020 and GST of Delhi (ISD Return) and Odissa also got suspended during the year by the department and company is also not able to pay its GST liability on RCM which is Rs.0 .42 Cr of current year which includes to total dues mentioned above.

 Further, based on the financials company is not having any business activity to generate the revenue in future and also after considering the provision for the above liability the net worth of the company would be negative, considering the same company may not be a going concern.